Ivan-Gyoshev/TripJournal/README.md

 # TripJournal

-<p>TripJournal is a website where people can share different destinations, that they have visited with other people.</p>
+<p>TripJournal is a website where people can share different destinations, that they have visited, with other people.</p>

 ###### Overview: